steves3142/disney_parks/README.md

 # Disney Park Explorer

+## Team: Neo and the Smiths

-Plan your trip to Disney and see everything from ride requiremnts to restaurant choices and more!
+Plan your trip to Disney and see everything from ride requirements to restaurant choices and more!

+![magic] (magic-kingdom.jpg)